-Having already been to the Fiera Roma some weeks ago, the exhibition doesn’t look as cramped full of exhibition, but there were still a buzz of activity.
+Having already been to the Fiera di Roma some weeks ago, the exhibition didn’t look as cramped full of exhibition, but there were still a buzz of activity.

-One of the first things that I saw was a demonstration for automated cat litter collector thing.
+One of the first things that I saw was a demonstration for automated cat litter collector.

 It looked very interesting at how inside turns around into a sort of filter which traps the cat litter.
-But it seems rather large and a little unnecessary even.
-Maybe I’m still used to the scoop-the-kitty-litter version.
+But it seems rather large and unsuitable for those with smaller houses.

-Initially when I was at the entrance of the the exhibition hall, I thought that I’d get a cute cat balloon, but in the end, this cute cat scarf seems more practical.
+Initially when I was at the entrance of the the exhibition hall, I really wanted to get a cute cat balloon, but in the end, this cute cat scarf seems more practical.
 You like?

-There were also other segments where you could take pictures of your cats, complete with a light box and all.
+There were also other segments where you could take pictures of your cats, complete with a light box.

 I couldn’t get a clear shot because of the crowd though.

 And there was a segment where the cat tournament was held.
-But I wasn’t too interested in it though.
-Its mostly a beauty contest where the owners show off their cats.
-Its not like they were doing any tricks.
+But I wasn’t too interested in it though as it was mostly a beauty contest where the owners show off their cats.

 I noticed quite a number of kids having their face painted with feline decorations.
 And I nearly kicked myself for not having worn my Cat Hat.

 At the same time, because of that, I had a number of bad shots with people’s body part in the way.
-But what I didn’t appreciate more was that there were a number of people who took pictures of the cats with FLASH!
-And some were poking the cats.
+But what bothered me more was that there were a number of people who took pictures of the cats with FLASH!
+And some were even poking the cats.

-Such poor animals lah.
+The poor cats.
 Being in a cage for two days with loads of people staring at them the entire time and the bright lights from the flash and the poking.
 I’m sure some were traumatised and confused.
 In fact I saw a few which were shaking.
-Probably very scared.
+Probably very stressed out.